 Wine experts know that Rosso di Montalcino is a dry red wine made from 100% Sangiovese Grosso grapes.
 So the appellation of origin gives you information about the varietal and the wine’s style and taste.

 The number 2017 tells you that the wine is a vintage wine, and all grapes used to make it were harvested in this year.

 Besides the appellation of origin and the vintage, the label contains much information about the producer.
 You can find the name and logo in the top part and the exact geographical details about the vineyards in the bottom part.

 Finally, you can find the alcohol content in the left bottom corner and the quantity in the right bottom corner.

 How to Read a Wine Bottle Label from France

-Our third bottle label is from France, specifically from the Haut-Médoc AOC in the Southwestern part of the country.
+Our third bottle label is from France, specifically the Haut-Médoc AOC in the Southwestern part of the country.
 Like in the Italian example, this French appellation tells you something about the wine’s style and the varietals: Haut-Médoc wines are red and can be made from Cabernet Sauvignon, Cabernet Franc, Carménère, Merlot, Malbec, or Petit Verdot.

 The vintage of the wine is 2015.
 The term “Grand Vin” (English: great wine) indicates that only the best grapes from this vintage made it into this wine.
-Be aware that this term isn’t regulated.
+Be aware that this term is not regulated.
 So the wine might be the best from this estate, but it doesn’t have to fulfill any commonly acknowledged quality criteria.